Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Main Operations --- Proof of Lemma

-\paragraph{Operation \ref{opr:all-i-witness} --- Enumerate all $(i, t)$ endpoints in the $(i, t)$-tree rooted at $\bf u^i$.} The data structure performs a traversal on the implicitly maintained $(i, t)$-tree.
-For each traversed $(i, t)$-leaf, the data structure enumerates all the endpoints of depth $i$ and type $t$ from the $\H$-leaf data structure.
-By Lemmas~\ref{lemma:local-tree-operations} and \ref{lemma:lazy-cover-operation}, the time cost is $O(k\log\log n)$, where $k$ is the number of enumerated endpoints. \paragraph{Operation \ref{opr:find-i-component} --- Accessing $\H$-parent $v^{i-1}$ from $v^i$.} This is a local tree operation.
-Lemma~\ref{lemma:local-tree-operations}, the time cost is $O(\log (w(v^{i-1}) / w(v^i)) + \log\log n)$. \paragraph{Operation \ref{opr:counter} --- Accessing an approximate $i$-counter.} Accessing the approximate $i$-counter.
-This can be done by table lookups in $O(1)$ time. \paragraph{Operation \ref{opr:sample} --- Batch Sampling Test.} From Section~\ref{section:the-batch-sampling-test}, the batch sampling test on $k$ samples has time cost $O(\min((p+s)\log\log n+k, k\log n\log\log n))$ where $p$ is the number of $i$-primary edges touching $\bf u^i$ and $s$ is the nubmer of $i$-secondary edges touching $\bf u^i$.
+\paragraph{Operation \ref{opr:all-i-witness} --- Enumerate all $(i, t)$-endpoints in the $(i, t)$-tree rooted at $\bf u^i$.} The data structure traverses the $(i, t)$-tree.
+For each $(i, t)$-leaf, enumerate all the endpoints of depth $i$ and type $t$ from the $\H$-leaf data structure.
+By applying the operations of Lemma~\ref{lemma-induced-forests}, the time cost is $O(l\log\log n + k) = O(k\log\log n)$, where $l$ is the number of $(i,t)$-leaves and $k$ is the number of enumerated endpoints.